ksctl/ksctl/website/docs/getting-started/install.md

 # Getting Started

-Lets begin with installtion of the tools their are various method
+Lets begin with installation of the tools their are various method

 ## Single command method